“A Pig in a Poke”

 The Big Myth

 The biggest misconception in real estate is that every home has its price.
 This idea is simply not true.
 Even appraisers, who have extensive training to evaluate homes will not agree on the value.
-If you paid ten appraisers to appraise the same home on the same day each opinion will be different.
+If you paid ten appraisers to determine price of the same home on the same day each opinion will be different.
 The real truth is that every home has its price range.
 We often struggle and negotiate hard to find the right price when there is more than one right price for every home.
 There is a complete home value range for every home.
 Your goal is to assure yourself that you are within that range of value.

 Real estate law defines “market value” as the price a willing seller and a willing buyer, both fully informed and neither acting under duress, agree to in a negotiation.
 For most of us the primary considerations are: